 Managing Your Profile

-Visit your Profile Page, which can be accessed by clicking your name in the top right corner and selecting Profile from the menu.
+Visit your user profile, which can be accessed by clicking the letter icon in the bottom left and selecting View Profile from the menu.
 From there, you can click on Edit Profile in order to take any of the following actions:

-Add or edit your first and last names
+Add or edit your first and last name